• About HMSR

 Commentary

-Furthermore, multiple studies have suggested that junior and future ophthalmologists are “less likely to succeed financially compared with their contemporaries” [6] due to private equity investment.
+The financial goals of the PE firm may also necessitate tighter control over expenses and ophthalmologist income, especially as salary becomes more linked to the physician’s ability to meet procedural quotas.
+Multiple studies also have suggested that junior and future ophthalmologists are “less likely to succeed financially compared with their contemporaries” [6] due to private equity investment and vulnerability during the buy-in process.
 Junior ophthalmologists typically join large physician-owned practices with the goal of eventually becoming a partner, a process that requires buying into the practice after a pre-determined employment period.
 This process often takes several years for both junior and senior ophthalmologists.
-Both sides have to decide if the “marriage” is the right fit.
+Both sides must decide if the “marriage” is the right fit.
 For example, the junior ophthalmologist needs to determine if the practice model, philosophy, the patient clinical and surgical volume, and the practice environment are mutually beneficial.
 The senior ophthalmologist must decide whether the junior colleague’s personality, clinical and surgical expertise, and work ethic align with the practices.
 Once both sides have mutually decided to pursue a buy-in, a pre-determined price is then paid by the junior ophthalmologist over a period of time, after which subsequent profits of the practice are then appropriately distributed to all of the partners including the new junior ophthalmologist.
+Unfortunately, the junior ophthalmologist is susceptible to the risk of a PE firm buying out the practice before the junior physician can secure their buy-in.
+If a firm does approach the practice while the junior ophthalmologist’s buy-in is not yet complete, this ophthalmologist is not considered a partner and hence is excluded from the negotiations with the private equity firm.
+The junior physician is not included in the payout agreed upon by the partners.
+Consequently, the junior colleague loses their ability to buy into the practice or become a partner, nullifying their financial investment over the last few years and excluding them from further financial benefits from the sale.
+Additionally, once the buyout has been completed, the junior ophthalmologist loses autonomy and will likely be asked to streamline clinical operations based on the private equity firm’s recommendations.

 From the perspective of a practicing ophthalmologist, private equity encroachment on ophthalmology practices has been met with mostly negative reviews.
-The three biggest issues include loss of autonomy and independence, declining reimbursement, and a practice pattern built on profitability and not necessarily patient outcomes.
-Most private equities, once they purchase a practice, require senior providers who were paid out to remain on board for several years to help the transition to a private equity owned practice.
-In this time frame, there is significant clinical reorganization, where metrics are implemented to increase patient volume (clinical and surgical), optimize billing and collections, and reduce costs.
-This often results in adding more patient appointment times, reducing visit durations, reducing salaries, and increasing thresholds for bonus compensation structures.
+The three biggest issues include loss of autonomy and independence, a practice pattern built on profitability, and declining reimbursement.
+Most private equities, once they purchase a practice, require senior providers who were paid out to remain on board for several years to help the transition to a private equity-owned practice.
+In this time frame, there is significant clinical reorganization, where metrics such as those mentioned above are implemented to address the financial needs of the organization.
 Additionally, product replacement and medical equipment purchasing are reduced to offset costs.
-Some groups may align compensation with patient satisfaction scores which often does not correlate with each other.
-The difficulty ultimately comes from the fact that the interests of the private equity company usually do not
+Some groups may align compensation with patient satisfaction scores which often does not correlate with each other and may even be detrimental; for example, ophthalmologists may overutilize unnecessary procedures to achieve higher satisfaction scores from their patients [11].
+The difficulty ultimately comes from the fact that the interests of the private equity company usually do not align with those of the physician.
+Furthermore, solo and independent ophthalmology practices are left to compete against large private equity firm-owned ophthalmology practices who may own more resources and finances to advertise, recruit, and retain patients, staff and physicians.
+This dichotomy becomes even greater as more practices become absorbed by private equity firms.

 References

 1. Sridhar, Jayanth, and Christina Y Weng.
 “Editorial: Private equity investment and ophthalmology: why the discussion matters.”
-Current opinion in ophthalmology vol. 33,5 (2022): 339-341. doi:10.1097/ICU.0000000000000871 https://pubmed.ncbi.nlm.nih.gov/35916563/
+Current opinion in ophthalmology vol. 33,5 (2022): 339-341. doi:10.1097/ICU.0000000000000871. https://pubmed.ncbi.nlm.nih.gov/35916563/

 2. Del Piero, Juliet et al. “Driving forces and current trends in private equity acquisitions within ophthalmology.”
-Current opinion in ophthalmology vol. 33,5 (2022): 347-351. doi:10.1097/ICU.0000000000000880 https://pubmed.ncbi.nlm.nih.gov/35838270/
+Current opinion in ophthalmology vol. 33,5 (2022): 347-351. doi:10.1097/ICU.0000000000000880. https://pubmed.ncbi.nlm.nih.gov/35838270/

 3. Brill, Daniel et al. “Private equity in ophthalmology: lessons from other specialties.”
-Current opinion in ophthalmology vol. 33,5 (2022): 352-361. doi:10.1097/ICU.0000000000000876 https://pubmed.ncbi.nlm.nih.gov/35916564/
+Current opinion in ophthalmology vol. 33,5 (2022): 352-361. doi:10.1097/ICU.0000000000000876. https://pubmed.ncbi.nlm.nih.gov/35916564/

 4. Christopher Kent, Senior Editor.
 “Update: Private Equity in Ophthalmology.”
 Review of Ophthalmology, 10 May 2022. www.reviewofophthalmology.com/article/update-private-equity-in-ophthalmology.

-5. Scheffler, Richard, et al. Soaring Private Equity Investment in the Healthcare Sector, 18 May 2021. https://bph-storage.s3.us-west-1.amazonaws.com/wp-content/uploads/2021/05/Private-Equity-I Healthcare-Report-FINAL.pdf
+5. Scheffler, Richard, et al. Soaring Private Equity Investment in the Healthcare Sector, 18 May 2021. https://bph-storage.s3.us-west-1.amazonaws.com/wp-content/uploads/2021/05/Private-Equity-I-Healthcare-Report-FINAL.pdf

 6. Shah, Chirag P, and Jeremy D Wolfe.
 “How private equity achieves return on investment in ophthalmology.”
-Current opinion in ophthalmology vol. 33,5 (2022): 362-367. doi:10.1097/ICU.0000000000000879 https://pubmed.ncbi.nlm.nih.gov/35819901/
+Current opinion in ophthalmology vol. 33,5 (2022): 362-367. doi:10.1097/ICU.0000000000000879. https://pubmed.ncbi.nlm.nih.gov/35819901/

 7. Portney, David S et al. “Trainee Perspectives of Private Equity's Impact on Ophthalmology.”
 Journal of academic ophthalmology (2017) vol. 15,1 e56-e61.
 9 Feb.
-2023, doi:10.1055/s-0043-1761289 https://pubmed.ncbi.nlm.nih.gov/38737149/
+2023, doi:10.1055/s-0043-1761289. https://pubmed.ncbi.nlm.nih.gov/38737149/

 8. Patel, Shriji et al. “Implications of the presence of private equity in ophthalmology: an academic perspective.”
-Current opinion in ophthalmology vol. 33,5 (2022): 377-380. doi:10.1097/ICU.0000000000000856 https://pubmed.ncbi.nlm.nih.gov/35819904/
+Current opinion in ophthalmology vol. 33,5 (2022): 377-380. doi:10.1097/ICU.0000000000000856. https://pubmed.ncbi.nlm.nih.gov/35819904/

 ← Current Practices in ED Social Determinants Screening and Care Connection: A Literature ReviewAssessing the Need to Educate Prehospital Providers on the Sex Differences in the Clinical Presentation of Acute MI →